The Crossing:

 A native New Yorker, John, has decades of experience composing, performing and producing music in a wide variety of popular musical styles, including pop, rock, blues, r&b, reggae and Brazilian jazz.
 His deep passion for songwriting eventually led him back to the world of musical theatre.
 After completing his first musical and two subsequent 29-hour AEA readings, John enrolled at the Graduate Musical Theatre Writing Program at NYU’s TISCH School for the Arts where he graduated in 2017.
 John is a theatrical composer and musical director at The Lucy Moses School in NYC.
 ASCAP, CTI, and Dramatists Guild.

-Jason Alexander Huza
+Jason Huza

-Book and Lyrics
+Book & Lyrics

 Screenshot 2019-07-28 16.39.21.png